On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part II: digital nets and sequences: Preliminaries

-Then, for a sequence of point sets, quasi-uniformity is defined as follows: \begin{definition} Let $(P_i)_{i= 1,2,\ldots}$ be a sequence of point sets with increasing sizes, i.e., $|P_1|<|P_2|<\cdots.$ Then we call $(P_i)_{i}$ \emph{a weakly quasi-uniform sequence of point sets} if there exists a constant $C_{p} >0$ such that the mesh ratio is bounded, i.e.
+Then quasi-uniformity for the set of point sets and for the sequence of points is defined as follows: \begin{definition} Let $X$ be a set of point sets in $\Omega$ with $\sup_{P \in X} |P| = \infty$.
+Then we call $X$ \emph{a quasi-uniform family} if there exists a constant $C_{p} >0$ such that the mesh ratio is bounded, i.e.

-Moreover, for a weakly quasi-uniform sequence $(P_i)_{i}$, if there exists a constant $c>1$ such that $|P_{i}| \le c|P_{i+1}|$ for all $i$, we call $(P_i)_{i}$ \emph{a quasi-uniform sequence of point sets.} \end{definition}

-In this definition, the point sets do not need to be extensible.
-As described in the above two remarks, the covering radius has its lower bound of order $N^{-1/d}$, while the separation radius has its upper bound of order $N^{-1/d}$.
-For $(P_i)_i$ to be quasi-uniform, it is required that the point sets $P_i$ attain the optimal order of both the covering and separation radii simultaneously.